 At Natracare, we know that planting trees does so much more than simply create greener space and generate cleaner air.
 There are a huge number of benefits to projects dedicated to creating more forest land, including improving our health prospects and maximizing biodiversity.
-This is why we’re proud to partner with a variety of organisations focused on reforestation – both internationally with EcoHealth Alliance, and on a more local scale, with Avon Needs Trees.
+This is why we’re proud to partner with a variety of organisations focused on reforestation – both internationally and on a more local scale, with Avon Needs Trees.

 Who is Avon Needs Trees?

 Avon Needs Trees (ANT) is a Bristol-based charity that is buying land in the Bristol-Avon Catchment Area to plant trees and rewild the area.
 Their key objectives are to:

 - Work with other local landowners to provide wildlife corridors needed for endangered species to survive

 - Engage with and educate the local public on sustainability and local wildlife

 ANT was started by the local writer and environmental activist, Nikki Jones.
 They kicked off their reforestation projects in 2020 when they bought their first piece of land – Hazeland in Wiltshire.
 ANT doesn’t just want to buy any land and plant as many trees as possible.
 They work to an all-encompassing strategy that considers several factors, from the suitability of the land to the impact on and involvement of the local community.
 For them, it’s so much more than planting trees.

 Over the last few centuries, nearly all the woodland in Avon has ceased to exist.
 While this might not seem like a huge problem – we’re all still alive and kicking, right? – it’s actually a disaster that needs to be addressed urgently.
 There are several reasons why we need to increase the amount of forest land in Bristol and Avon, including:

 - We need trees to breathe and survive

 - Forest land sequesters CO2 from the atmosphere, helping to combat climate change and the climate emergency